bpieczek/Solid-QR/README.md

-# Solid-qr is a site that will allow you to turn any link into a QR code..
+# Solid-qr is a site that will allow you to turn any link into a QR code.
 You can check it [here](https://solid-qr-code-generator.onrender.com)

 ## Technologies used: